ltlylfun/ResumeToJob/README.md

 - **Unordered lists**: Type `- ` or `* ` to create unordered lists (note the space after)
 - **Ordered lists**: Type `1. ` to create ordered lists (note the space after)
 - **Bold text**: Type `**text**` or `__text__` to create bold text

+### 📁 Resume Management

+ResumeToJob provides powerful resume management features to help you organize multiple resumes:

+- **Create Multiple Resumes**: Build dedicated resume versions for different positions
+- **Quick Switching**: Seamlessly switch between multiple resumes with one click
+- **Clone Resumes**: Quickly create new versions based on existing resumes
+- **Import/Export**: Support local backup and restore of all resume data
+- **Search Function**: Find target resumes quickly using keywords
+- **Edit Management**: Modify resume titles and descriptions anytime

+Access these features by clicking the "Manager Resumes" button in the resume editor.

+### 📤 Resume Import/Export Feature

+ResumeToJob provides convenient resume import and export functionality for easy data management and sharing:

+- **Export Feature**: Export all your resume data as a JSON file for backup and migration
+- **Import Feature**: Restore resume data from previously exported JSON files
+- **Cross-Device Usage**: Transfer resumes between different devices using import/export functionality
+- **Data Sharing**: Share resume data with others

+Click the "Manager Resumes" button to access the import and export functions.
+For the sake of no-account login usage and privacy protection, we will not update cross-device data synchronization features in the future.
+However, cross-device usage can be achieved through import/export sharing.

+### 🔄Reset to Default

+You can use the reset to default function in the following situations:

+- **Clear All Records**: When you need to start over and clear all saved resume data
+- **Data Compatibility Issues**: If data incompatibility occurs after website upgrades, click this button to initialize the data
+- **Reset to Initial State**: Restore to the website's default settings and sample resume

+⚠️ **Warning**: This operation will clear all locally saved resume data.
+Please ensure you have exported important resume files before using this feature.

 ### 🤝 Contribute